 214.912.4691

-Also, if you have a prospective property you are investigating and need a survey as a part of due diligence to evaluate what cell phone coverage will be, we can gather data that will identify weak signal areas and help point towards cost-effective solutions.
+Also, if you have a prospective property you are investigating and need an RF radiation emissions testing survey as a part of due diligence to evaluate either what health hazards may exist or what cell phone coverage will be, we can gather data that will identify weak signal areas and help point towards cost-effective solutions.

 The Number of Bars on Your Phone is an ARBITRARY (Relative) Measurement of RF / Cellular Signal Strength

-There are several reasons for poor reception which includes:
+There are several reasons for poor RF reception which includes:

 - Geography such as being in a low lying area with respect to a cell tower (elevation) or linear distance to the nearest tower(s).